Cookie Management

 🔄 Why Context Is Important

-When text on a website is translated, especially a small fragment (for example, a menu item, a button, or a line in the footer), an isolated approach gives inaccurate results.
+When text on a website is translated, especially a small fragment (for example, a menu item, a button, or a line in the footer), an isolated approach yields inaccurate results.
 The model may not understand what the phrase refers to, how it is consistent with other elements, and choose the wrong translation.

 [ text before ]